oneseanlee/empty-slate/LOVABLE_IMPORT.md

 Lovable Import Checklist

 1) Repo root
-   - Use the `scorepro-platform` folder as the project root when importing.
+   - Use the repo root as the project root when importing.

 2) Environment variables (in Lovable)
    - `VITE_SUPABASE_URL`